Pylons/akhet/docs/usage.rst

 Creating a Pyramid application
 ==============================

-Here are the basic steps to install Pyramid and Akhet, create a virtualenv and activate it, create an application using the recommended scaffold, initialize the database, and run the application so you can see it in your web browser.
+Here are the basic steps to install Pyramid and Akhet, create a virtualenv, create an application using the recommended 'alchemy' scaffold, and run it in your web browser.
+The steps are effectively the same as the installation chapter in Pyramid's `Wiki2 tutorial`_; I'm just using pip more for installation.

 Our sample application is called "Zzz"; it contains a Python package ``zzz``.
 A prebuilt tarball is available: Zzz.tar.gz_ [#]_.
-The chapters after this will walk through this default application.
+The following chapters will walk through this default application.

 For Pyramid 1.3 (unreleased; this won't work until it's released):